Article

 Scheduling an assessment with a C3PAO can introduce delays, as the demand for assessments has outpaced the supply of assessors.
 While the assessment itself, including documentation review, interviews, and final reporting, typically takes several weeks, much of this phase may be spent waiting for scheduling.

-In total, achieving CMMC Level 2 compliance often takes 12-24 months for most contractors, depending on their starting point and resources.
+In total, achieving CMMC Level 2 compliance often takes 12 to 24 months for most contractors, depending on their starting point and resources.

 1. CUI Boundary and Gap Analysis / Advisory Services